U.S. Section 321 Type 86 Resource Center

 What is Section 321 Type 86?

 Section 321 Type 86 is a customs entry type for goods imported into the United States.
 This type of entry allows for the import of goods without the payment of duties and taxes if the value of shipment is less than US$800 in value.
 Goods purchased via ecommerce often fall within this value range.
+For Section 321 ACE is the system of record to enable submission.

 — Frank Casano, CEO, Aircitypost